 If you have to use a debit card, one way to limit the potential damage of theft is by setting up separate accounts.
-Put only enough money you need for the card in one account and keep the rest of your money — for savings and other expenses like mortgage or rent, car payment, loans etc. — in a separate account, or accounts, so it can’t be compromised.
+Put only enough money you need for the card in one account and keep the rest of your money — for savings and regular expenses like mortgage or rent, car payment, loans etc. — in a separate account, or accounts, so the money has a much smaller chance of being compromised.

 1. Pay at the pump